 Karoliina started dancing when she was 8 years old, and her repertoire includes also ballet, jazz and contemporary dance.
-She found Irish dancing about 10 years ago and has focused only on it for the last few years.
+She found Irish dancing more than 10 years ago and has focused only on it for the last few years.
 Karoliina’s teachers have been Piia-Maria Aho and Tereza Bernardová (TCRG).

 Katja wants to encourage all the adults into a world of dance, it’s never too late to start a new hobby!